mdnazmulkarim/androidtutorial/README.md

 # androidtutorial
-Gather potential tutorials on android app
+The puspose of this repo in to gather potential tutorials on android apps.